CLICK HERE FOR BLOGGER TEMPLATES AND MYSPACE LAYOUTS »

 PREPARATION:

-.
-In a very large extra deep pan or in a large Dutch oven pot, heat the oil and butter on medium-high heat.
-Gradually add and distribute the meat evenly by covering the bottom of the pan.
-Once the red liquid comes gushing out of the meat, it's the go-ahead to turn each piece over for browning the other side.
+3. Once red liquid comes gushing out of the meat, it's the go-ahead to turn each piece over for browning the other side.
 This whole process should not take more than 10 minutes.
-Take the meat out of the pan and place temporarily on a clean plate and cover with aluminium foil.
+Take the meat out of the pan and place it temporarily in a clean plate with an aluminum foil covering it.

 ...Serving and Suggestion: